rdallasgray/pallet/README.md

 ###Package management

 Working this way with the `/elpa` directory quickly becomes a chore, though.
 The directory can become large and complex, and you can encounter merge conflicts when trying to synchronise it across Emacs installs.
-The solution is a package management system (like Ruby's [Bundler](http://gembundler.com), for example) which allows you to keep one 'manifest' file under version control, and ignore the *actual* installed packages; the manifest file lists packages and versions, and the package management system can install and update the listed packages whenever required to.
+The solution is a dependency management system (like Ruby's [Bundler](http://gembundler.com), for example) which allows you to keep one 'manifest' file under version control, and ignore the *actual* installed packages; the manifest file lists packages and versions, and the dependency manager can install and update the listed packages whenever required to.

 ###Carton